 Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Kirkmichael has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NY015875 (Lat/Lon: 55.206942, -3.527315), Kirkmichael which are provided by:
+You can see maps centred on OS grid reference NY029914 (Lat/Lon: 55.206942, -3.527315), Kirkmichael which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)